mariesweeney900/DataRepresentation/README.md

 *The files which can be used to form the database: products.sql has the code used to commence the database and tables. amass the code used to comprise the tables.
-*.py begins a connection to MySQL and contains the tables with the parent code.
+*Buildproductsdatabase.ipyb begins a connection to MySQL and contains the tables with the parent code.

 *Config.py contains the code to connect to mysql.